tulicha/vdc-dns/README.md

 If a computer in the cluster fails, the other server (VRRP - keapalived) takes over its role.
 In the event of a complete cluster failure, the second cluster will still serve the domain(s)

 ## Explanation of servicies programs?
-TODO

 ### DNS